N00tN00t1/FlowerPower/README.md

 # FlowerPower
-RGB Disco for MA3
+RGB UI Disco for MA3

-This plugin will make your background fade nicely in RGB colors
+This plugin will make your UI backgrounds fade nicely in RGB colors